-- A. The FMC implemented OFPP Policy Letter 11-01, Performance of Inherently Governmental and Critical Functions.
-In accordance with the Policy Letter, an Agency Designee has been appointed to conduct reviews of all actions over the simplified acquisition threshold.
-The designee is the Contracting Officer, and all FY17 actions to date have been reviewed in accordance with the guidance. - B. The FMC has placed emphasis on awarding contracts to underrepresented socioeconomic categories where feasible, and will continue to do so.
-Also, contractors will not be utilized to perform inherently governmental functions, but to meet agency needs for skills and services not available through current staff. - C. The following characteristics were noted for the contracts reviewed: - i.
+The FMC is giving special management attention to functions that are closely associated with inherently governmental functions.
+In accordance with OFPP Policy Letter 11-01, Performance of Inherently Governmental and Critical Functions, an Agency Designee has been appointed to conduct reviews of all actions over the simplified acquisition threshold.
+The designee is the Contracting Officer, and all FY18 actions to date have been reviewed in accordance with the guidance.

+- A. The FMC has placed emphasis on issuing awards to underrepresented socioeconomic categories where feasible and will continue to do so.
+Also, contractors will not be utilized to perform inherently governmental functions, but to meet agency needs for skills and services not available through current staff. - B. The following characteristics were noted for the awards reviewed: - i.
 The agency is not using contractor employees to perform inherently governmental functions as outlined in FAR Subpart 7.5.
 The FMC is giving special management attention, as set forth in FAR 37.114, to functions that are closely associated with inherently governmental functions.
 This review assessed the extent to which functions might be closely associated with inherently governmental functions, and identified internal controls, including governance and internal reviews, to ensure functions that are closely associated with inherently governmental functions are given special attention.
-Although the functions are not inherently governmental, contractors' employees may work in a situation that permits or might permit access to confidential business information or other sensitive information, or may provide support for human resources management.
-The FMC depends on well-trained Contracting Officer Representatives (CORs) to ensure that work performed by contractors does not expand into inherently governmental functions during the performance of a contract. - ii.
-The agency has specific safeguards and monitoring systems in place to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function.
-The FMC has utilized
+Although the functions are not inherently governmental, contractors' employees may work in a situation that permits or might permit access to confidential business information or other sensitive information or may provide support for human resources management.
+The FMC depends on well-trained Contracting Officer Representatives (CORs) to ensure that work performed by contractors does not expand into inherently governmental functions during the performance of an award. - ii.
+The agency has specific safeguards and monitoring systems in place to ensure that work being performed by contractors has not changed or expanded during

-- acquisition personnel to provide training to improve understanding of the necessary oversight to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function. - iii.
+- performance to become an inherently governmental function.
+The FMC has utilized acquisition personnel to provide training to improve understanding of the necessary oversight to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function. - iii.
 The agency is not using contractor employees to perform critical functions in a manner that could affect the ability of the agency to maintain control of its mission and operations.
 The contract was assessed based on the complexity of the functions, impact of stop-work, and the risk of the functions.
-Based on this assessment, it is our determination that the FMC used contractor support to enhance the agency's mission, and did not use contractor employees to perform critical functions which would adversely impact the agency's ability to maintain control of its mission. - iv.
+Based on this assessment, it is our determination that the FMC used contractor support to enhance the agency's mission and did not use contractor employees to perform critical functions which would adversely impact the agency's ability to maintain control of its mission. - iv.
 Based on the number of contractors compared to the number of Federal workers, and Federal workers providing oversight and management of service contracts, the FMC has sufficient internal resources to manage and oversee contracts effectively.
 The availability of appropriately trained and experienced CORs and contract staff was also assessed as sufficient. - v.
 The Contracting Officer identified no contract as being poorly performed because of excessive costs or inferior quality.